gioblu/PJON/README.md

 1-Wire is almost what I needed for a lot of projects but has its downsides: first it is propietary and second, Arduino implementations are slow and chaotic and for this reason not reliable.

 ## How to start
-The first step is the physical layer.
-Lets wire the two arduinos.
-Simply find a piece of wire and select a digital pin you want to use on both boards where to connect the wire.
+The first step is the physical layer: connect with a wire two boards using a digital pin on both boards.
 After this you should have both arduino boards connected by the wire on the same pin.
+The selected pins are the same only for simplicity and to avoid mistakes, PJON works fine on every Arduino digital or analog (used as digital) I/O pin.

 Lets start coding, instantiate the `PJON` object that in the example is called network.
 To initialize a network based on PJON you need only to define the communication pin (any free digital pin on your board) and a unique ID (0 - 255):